► Toyota Supra review: 3.0 and 2.0

 ► Straight-six BMW turbo, RWD

-The latest Toyota Supra launched with just a BMW straight-six in the 3.0, but there's now a cheaper 2.0-litre four-cylinder version in town - and we've tested it in our latest video review above.
+The latest Toyota Supra launched with just a BMW straight-six in the 3.0, but there’s also a cheaper 2.0-litre four-cylinder version in town – and we’ve tested it in our latest video review below.

 Join James Dennison for a hands-on road test of the smaller, lighter Supra where he discusses the pros and cons of the 2.0 versus the 3.0.
-The cheaper four-pot starts at £45,995, compared with £53,655 for the straight six.
-It's still not cheap, but it's usefully less cash than the original.
+The cheaper four-pot starts at £49,495 – hardly cheap, but a handy £8k less than the straight six.

 The Supra 2.0 looks virtually identical to the 3.0: you get 18-inch alloys, instead of 19s, smaller exhausts and slightly fewer toys inside.
 Crucially, there’s quite a drop in power – 254bhp instead of 335bhp, while torque drops to 295lb ft from 427lb ft.